John Ross (American football): 2018 season

 In the 2018 season opener against the Indianapolis Colts, Ross recorded his first professional touchdown on a three-yard reception in the 34–23 victory.
 In the 2018 season, Ross had 21 receptions for 210 receiving yards and seven receiving touchdowns.

 2019 season

-During Week 1 against the Seattle Seahawks, Ross posted a breakout performance with seven catches for 158 receiving yards and two touchdowns, but the Bengals lost a close game, 21–20.
+During Week 1 against the Seattle Seahawks, Ross posted seven catches for 158 receiving yards and two touchdowns, but the Bengals lost a close game, 21–20.
 During Week 2 against the San Francisco 49ers, Ross finished with four catches for 112 receiving yards and a touchdown as the Bengals lost, 41–17.
 In only the first two games of the 2019 season, Ross compiled more receiving yards than his initial two NFL seasons combined.
 On October 2, 2019, the Bengals placed Ross on injured reserve as a result of his shoulder injury.
 He was designated for return from injured reserve on November 13, 2019, and began practicing with the team again.
 On December 3, 2019, Ross was activated from injured reserve.
 Overall, Ross finished the 2019 season with 28 receptions for 506 receiving yards and three receiving touchdowns.